- Events & Programs

 Moderators have been assigned to oversee the forums to ensure content posted is relevant to that particular thread, as well as that specific forum overall.
 Moderators have the ability to relocate a thread to a different thread or a different forum entirely if the topic would be better suited in a more appropriate location.

-I have a question about posting to the forum – who should I contact?
+I have a question about posting to the Exchange – who should I contact?

 NAEP staff is available to answer All questions should be directed to NAEP staff.